 - Aluminium Alloys

-On top of their non-ferrous range, the London Metal Exchange also trades ferrous metals.
+On top of their non-ferrous range, London Metal Exchange brokers may offer ferrous metals.
 The focus is on steel, with prices for steel scrap and steel rebar, as well as steel HRC from China, North America, Europe and India.

 The London Metal Exchange features a range of minor metals, typically used in electric vehicles:

-The London Metal Exchange lists precious metals including:
+London Metal Exchange brokers typically offer precious metals on:

 - Palladium Price

 - Platinum Price

 - Silver Price

 While the London Metal Exchange and supporting brokers do offer contracts for a lot of different metals, some are not listed on the exchange.
 Investors will not find iron ore prices listed on the UK based exchange, nor will they find titanium, brass, antimony, bronze, vanadium, manganese, zirconium, bismuth, bauxite, tungsten (wolfram), indium or iridium price.

 A key part of understanding and trading with London Metal Exchange brokers is to know the types of contracts available.
 Contract lengths can vary from one week to multiple months or even multiple year-long contracts.
 The main types of products include: